Trump lands in Vietnam for North Korea summit as shadow of Mueller, Cohen loom over him

 Alarms sounding from Trump advisers on North Korea summitFeb.
 22, 201907:36

-Trump has blasted his own administration's intelligence officials for breaking with him publicly on the threats posed by North Korea, Iran and the Islamic State.
+Trump has blasted his own administration's intelligence officials for breaking with him publicly on the threats posed by North Korea, Iran and the Islamic State group.

 On Twitter, he countered Director of National Intelligence Dan Coats's public assessment that "North Korea is unlikely to give up all of its nuclear weapons and production capabilities" by saying there's a "decent chance" of denuclearization.